What is the IPO Process?

 Below are the steps a company must undertake to go public via an IPO process:

-The first step in the IPO process is the issuing company to choose an investment bank to advise the company on its IPO and to provide underwriting services.
+The first step in the IPO process is for the issuing company to choose an investment bank to advise the company on its IPO and to provide underwriting services.
 The investment bank is selected according to the following criteria:

-Underwriting is the process through which an investment bank (the underwriter) acts a broker between the issuing company and the investing public to help the issuing company sell its initial set of shares.
+Underwriting is the process through which an investment bank (the underwriter) acts as a broker between the issuing company and the investing public to help the issuing company sell its initial set of shares.
 The following underwriting arrangements are available to the issuing company:

 An underwriter must draft the following documents:

 Engagement Letter: A letter of engagement typically includes:

 - Reimbursement clause: This clause mandates that the issuing company must cover all out-of-the-pocket expenses incurred by the underwriter, even if the IPO is withdrawn during the due diligence stage, the registration stage, or the marketing stage.

 - Gross spread/underwriting discount: Gross spread is arrived at by subtracting the price at which the underwriter purchases the issue from the price at which they sell the issue.

 Gross spread = Sale price of the issue sold by the underwriter – Purchase price of the issue bought by the underwriter

 Typically, the gross spread is fixed at 7% of the proceeds.
 The gross spread is used to pay a fee to the underwriter.
 If there is a syndicate of underwriters, the lead underwriter is paid 20% of the gross spread.
 60% of the remaining spread, called “selling concession”, is split between the syndicate underwriters in proportion to the number of issues sold by the underwriter.
 The remaining 20% of the gross spread is used for covering underwriting expenses (for instance, roadshow expenses, underwriting counsel, etc.).